faasm/faasm/docs/profiling.md

 by searching (Ctrl+F) for `wasm`.

-If you want to do custom set-up of a specific function, you can write an adapted version of the `simple_runner`, to run your function, then pass it in as a command to `inv flame`:
+If you want to do custom set-up of a specific function, you can write an adapted version of the `func_runner`, to run your function, then pass it in as a command to `inv flame`:

 ```